The Ultimate Guide to Humpback Whales and all the FAQs you need to know!What do Humpback Whales Feed on and how do they Feed?

 What is the Status of Global Humpback Whale Populations?

-Humpback whale populations have recovered significantly, leading to their downlisting from “Vulnerable” to “Least Concern” on the IUCN Red List in 2008.
-Southern Hemisphere populations are estimated at around 70% of their pre-whaling numbers.
-In Australia, Humpbacks are protected under the Environment Protection and Biodiversity Conservation Act (1999) and the Western Australian Biodiversity Conservation Act (2016).
-In WA, they are listed as a “conservation dependent” species, requiring ongoing management for population stability.
+Thanks to global conservation efforts, humpback whale numbers have rebounded.
+In 2008, the IUCN downlisted them from “Vulnerable” to “Least Concern.”
+Today, Southern Hemisphere populations have recovered to about 70% of pre-whaling numbers.
+In Australia, humpbacks receive legal protection under both the Environment Protection and Biodiversity Conservation Act (1999) and the Western Australian Biodiversity Conservation Act (2016).
+In WA, they are considered “conservation dependent,” meaning population health still requires active management.

 What are Humpback Whales Characterised and Known for?